Algebraic entropy of amenable group actions: Introduction

+The final Section \ref{Kap_and_rel} is devoted to two applications of the algebraic entropy: the already mentioned Stable Finiteness Conjecture, and the Zero Divisors Conjecture, which states that, for a torsion-free group $G$ and a field $\K$, the group ring $\K[G]$ is a domain.
+Using the algebraic entropy we will give a new proof of the fact, known for group rings, that, provided $G$ is amenable, a given crossed product $\K\ast G$ is a domain if and only if it is an Ore domain.
+Furthermore, using an approach similar to that of Chung and Thom \cite{CT}, we will show that the Zero Divisors Conjecture is equivalent to a statement about the possible range of the algebraic entropy, extending their results from finite fields to arbitrary skew fields, and from group rings to crossed products (see Theorem \ref{dom=oredom}).

 {\bf Acknowledgements.} It is a pleasure for me to thank Peter V\'amos for giving me a copy of his Ph.D. thesis and for useful discussions started in Padova in 2010.
 I am also sincerely grateful to my Ph.D. advisor Dolors Herbera for her encouragement and trust: she gave me time, freedom and several suggestions that helped me to work independently on this project.
-Finally, I would like to thank Pere Ara and Ferran Ced\'o for some useful discussions on preliminar versions of this paper.
+Finally, I would like to thank Pere Ara, Ferran Ced\'o, Hanfeng Li, Bingbing Liang and Nhan-Phu Chung for some useful discussions on preliminary versions of this paper.